jderam/FREEd6/README.md

 ## License
 This game is released under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) (CC BY-SA 4.0)

-### You are free to:
-- **Share** — copy and redistribute the material in any medium or format for any purpose, even commercially.
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

-The licensor cannot revoke these freedoms as long as you follow the license terms.

-### Under the following terms:
-- **Attribution** — You must give appropriate credit , provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
-- **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

-**No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ⚀ ⚁ ⚂ ⚃ ⚄ ⚅